Arrival in Kathmandu

 Juphal to Nepalgunj/Kathmandu

-From Jumla we fly back to Nepalgunj and then fly to Kathmandu.
-Overnight stay at hotel.
+From Jumla, we fly back to Nepalgunj and then fly to Kathmandu.
+Staying at a hotel for the night

 - Airport pick-up and drop-off